 What are the benefits of journaling?

 Journaling offers many benefits and has become a daily practice for many.
-Writing can be theraputic, providing a space for self-reflection to better understand your emotions, reactions, and behaviours.
+Writing can be therapeutic, providing a space for self-reflection to better understand your emotions, reactions, and behaviours.
 This insight helps you handle life's challenges positively and healthily.

 Some other key benefits of journaling include: